wx-ys/Sim2Obs/README.md

 simtobs.py: a class that collects all modules and functions.
 * grabsim: file IO for processing different simulation data.
 * runskirt: according to the parameters file, provide the .ski template and set the .ski file parameters.

-...
+* ...

-Current progress
+Current progress:
-grabsim, one file IO: (Read_AnastrisTNG), roughly completed runskirt, roughly completed
+* grabsim, one file IO: (Read_AnastrisTNG), roughly completed
+* runskirt, roughly completed

-mock, filter, visualization...
+* mock, filter, visualization ...  future work

 ## Usage